macksERC20/MacksERC20.github.io/index.md

 ### Ask to join the Whitelist
-Joining the MACKS whitelist is a breeze – simply dive into our Telegram community and express your interest to join!
+Joining the MACKS whitelist is a breeze – simply dive into our Telegram community
+and express your interest to join! https://t.me/Macks_ERC20/

 [![tg](/assets/macks16.png)](https://t.me/Macks_ERC20/)

-## How to Buy
+## Roadmap
-### Add Arbitrum to Metamask
-Download metamask if you havent already, then to add arbitrum visit https://chainlist.org/chain/42161 click "add" and it will connect your metamask to the Arbitrum network, one of the largest L2s in Ethereum.
-This will massively reduce fees and protect against MEV.

-### Get Some ETH
+### Socials
-Have ETH in your wallet to switch to $MACKS.
-If you don’t have any ETH, you can buy directly on metamask, transfer from another wallet, or buy on another exchange and send it to your wallet.
-If you need to bridge to Arbitrum, use this link https://bridge.arbitrum.io/
+TG, Twitter and website created.
+Congratulations youre already here.

+### Liquidity Offer
+Whitelisted participants join the ILO to fundraise the initial liquidity pool and gather around the project.

+### List on CMC and Coingecko
+This is already underway.
+Join our community page here. https://coinmarketcap.com/community/profile/MacksERC20/

+### Create / Share memes
+This is absolutely key.

-### Swap $MACKS
+### MemeDEX
-Once $MACKS are live, our liquidity pool will be hosted on Camelot dex and the link to it will be uploaded on this page.
-For now, Join Telegram to Whitelist! t.me/macks_erc20
+If we absolutely moon we'll create a DEX.

 ## Official Links
 [![tg](/assets/macksbuttontg.PNG)](https://t.me/Macks_ERC20/)